This is the multi-page printable view of this section. Click here to print.

 Creating a sample Confidential Containers workload

-Once you’ve used the operator to install Confidential Containers, you can run a pod with CoCo by simply adding a runtime class.
+Once you’ve used the Helm charts to install Confidential Containers, you can run a pod with CoCo by simply adding a runtime class.
 First, we will use the kata-qemu-coco-dev runtime class which uses CoCo without hardware support.
 Initially we will try this with an unencrypted container image.

 In this example, we will be using the bitnami/nginx image as described in the following yaml: